 Why 510 Thread Batteries Remain the Standard

-Nearly every pre-filled oil cartridge sold today uses 510 threading.
-Whether you're buying from a licensed dispensary or a reputable online vendor, your cartridge will almost certainly screw into any 510 battery.
-This universal compatibility means you can choose your battery based on features, price, and design rather than worrying about whether it will work with your cartridges.
+Almost every pre-filled oil cartridge uses 510 threading.
+Doesn't matter if you're buying from a dispensary or an online vendor.
+Your cartridge will screw into any 510 battery.
+So you pick your battery based on features and price, not compatibility worries.

 Quick Comparison